10 Types of Hawks in Wisconsin

 They are typically found in open areas such as fields, meadows, and marshes but can also be seen in wooded areas and along the edge of forests.

-These hawks are skilled hunters, feeding on a diet of small mammals like voles, mice, and rabbits.
+These hawks are skilled hunters, feeding on small mammals like voles, mice, and rabbits.

 They are also known to hunt snakes, birds, and even insects.
-Red-Tailed Hawks are a year-round resident in Wisconsin and can often be seen perched on telephone poles or soaring high in the sky, searching for their next meal.
+Red-tailed hawks are a year-round resident of Wisconsin and can often be seen perched on telephone poles or soaring high in the sky, searching for their next meal.

 Leave a Reply